- Phone+47 55 58 91 05+47 97676173

 - Postal AddressPostboks 78025020 Bergen

 Erik Knudsen is a researcher at the MediaFutures Research Centre for Responsible Media Technology and Innovation and PI of the project NEWSREC – The Double-edged Sword of News Recommenders’ Impact on Democracy (awarded by the the highly competitive program Research projects for young talents by the Research Council of Norway).
 He did his postdoc at the Digital Social Science Core Facility (DIGSSCORE) and hold a PhD from the Department of Information Science and Media Studies at the University of Bergen, Norway.
-Much of his research innvolves methodological innovation and explores patterns and effects of news and political communication, trust in journalism, and exposure to like-minded information, and polarization and fragmentation.
-He is founder and PI of the Norwegian Journalism Panel and the interdisciplinary Research Group for Political Behaviour, Democracy and Communication (PADKOM) at DIGSSCORE.
-His work has appeared in Political Communication, Journalism, Digital Journalism, Scandinavian Political Studies, and other peer-reviewed journals.
+Much of his research innvolves methodological innovation and explores effects of political news use, political communication, trust in journalism, exposure to like-minded information, and polarization and fragmentation.
+He is founder and PI of the Norwegian Journalism Panel and the interdisciplinary Research Group for Political Behaviour, Democracy and Communication (PADKOM) at DIGSSCORE and has lead the development process of the DATADONOR tool for safely collecting digital trace data of news use.
+His work has appeared in Journal of Communication, Political Communication, Journalism, Digital Journalism, Scandinavian Political Studies, and other peer-reviewed journals.

-Qualifications: Journalism, political communication, selective exposure, affective polarization, news recommender systems, framing, agenda setting, media effects, news values, media logics and mediatisation of politics, quantitative content analysis, experimental research design, public opinion and survey research.
+Qualifications: political communication, news use, selective exposure, affective polarization, news recommender systems, journalism, framing, agenda setting, media effects, news values, media logics and mediatisation of politics, quantitative content analysis, experimental research design, public opinion and survey research.

 Master level course: